Dental Implants in Long Island City

 How long does the entire dental implant process take?

 The timeline for dental implants can vary depending on individual circumstances, but typically ranges from 3 to 9 months.
-The initial implant placement usually takes 15-20 minutes per implant.
+The initial implant placement surgery usually takes 15-20 minutes per site.
 After this, there's a healing period of about 3 months for osseointegration (where the implant fuses with the bone).
-If bone grafting is used, this may add 3-4 months to the process.
+If bone grafting is used, this may add 3-6 months to the process.
 Once healing is complete, the final restoration is placed with your dentist, which usually takes 1-2 appointments.
 We provide a personalized timeline during the consultation, considering factors like overall health, bone density, and the number of implants needed.

 Are dental implants painful?